niteshraj2310/Agroforestry/README.md

-## As I get older, I think of all the people I lost along the way.
-Maybe a career as a tour guide wasn't such a good idea.
+## I considered building the patio by myself.
+But I didn't have the stones.